dat-ecosystem-archive/docs/docs/terms.md

 A dat, or Dat archive, is a set of files and dat metadata (see [SLEEP](#sleep)).
 A dat folder can contain files of any type, which can be synced to other users.
 A dat has a Dat link used to share with other people.

 When you create a dat, you're creating a `.dat` folder to hold the metadata and the dat keys (a public and secret key).

-### Dat Link or Dat Key

-Identifier for a dat, e.g. `dat://ab3ed4f...`.
-These are 64 character hashes with the `dat://` protocol prefix.
-Anyone with the Dat link can download and re-share files in a dat.

 ### Secret Key